-Strategic Risk fficient s space in the Neor cal care natal Unit to o accomn s requiring Strate gic Objective Innovating at the future of nd Investing in the Trust Lead Committee Fina and Investand Qual stment Risk Rating Current Target Risk Type Financial At targe et level - no tra cker Executive Lead Depo Chie Exec Consequence 4 4 Risk Appetite Cautious Date of Assessment Likelihood 2 2 Risk Treatment Strategy Treat Date of Review 23/0 6/22 Risk Rating 8 8 Cause Contr ols Gaps in Controls Action Sources o Gaps in Assurance Action Assurance Rating The current size the Neonatal Ledoes not meet demands of the service.
-This right numbers of transfers of unbabies and potential delay repatriation of babies back to hospital.
-There risk that if the Init the e sks of well ed Addition increase Parent leave intervented increase process oreate more or create more or create more on all cots to se capacity ts asked to NNU during entional dures, ward so, etc to External timeframe approval p for HIP2 f orocess Continued review External re and reporti Whilst a terisk the like has been downgrade the basis of actual reportions. ng. chnical elihood ed on of None Currently None Currently
+Strategic Risk fficient s ial clinic space in the Neor cal care natal Unit t o accomn nodate babie s requiring Strategic Objective Innovating and Investing in the future of the Trust Lead Committee Fina and Investand Qual stment Risk Rating Current Target Risk Type Financial At targe et level - no tra cker Executive Lead Depo Chie Exec Consequence 4 4 Risk Appetite Cautious Date of Assessment Likelihood 2 2 Risk Treatment Strategy Treat Date of Review 23/0 6/22 Risk Rating 8 8 Cause Contr ols Gaps in Controls Action Sources of Assurance Gaps in Assurance Action Assurance Rating The current size of the Neonatal Unit does not meet the demands of the service.
+This risks high numbers of transfers of unwell babies and potential delayed repatriation of babies back to the hospital.
+There is a risk that if the Addition increase Parent leave intervented increase process oreate more oreate more onal cots to se capacity ts asked to NNU during entional dures, ward s, etc to External timeframe approval p for HIP2 f orocess Continued review External re and reportion whilst a terisk the like has been downgrade the basis cactual reportion. ing. echnical elihood ed on of None Currently None Currently